AnamTowfiq/sbot-v2/README.md

-there is a txt file in the folder.You have will write there your spam text.You jast have to run this file and it starts after 5 secondes letter.
+In input write your spam text and you are done!